Santa Monica begins cleanup after day of looting, fires; Monday curfew set for 4 p.m.

 Cleanup is underway Monday in Santa Monica after a day of protests over the death of George Floyd turned violent, resulting in fires and looting.

-Shattered glass, hangers and boxes littered the sidewalks after looters took clothes, shoes and other merchandise from businesses in one of the hardest hit areas along 4th Street and Arizona Avenue.
+Shattered glass, hangers and boxes littered the sidewalks after looters took clothes, shoes and other merchandise from businesses in one of the hardest hit areas along Fourth Street and Arizona Avenue.

-Business owners and volunteers are out with brooms and dust pans Monday to clean up the mess.
+Business owners and volunteers showed up with brooms and dust pans Monday to clean up the mess.

+“We are here today to clean up as one community.
+Piece by piece we will repair.
+We will rebuild.
+We are strong.
+We are resilient.
+We will get through this,” Santa Monica Councilman Terry O’Day said during a Monday morning news conference.

-Santa Monica Mayor Pro Tempore Terry O’Day says anyone who wants to help can show up to the business district with a broom.
+Anyone who wants to help can show up to the business district and help.
+Public transportation will be operating again Monday, he said.

 Overnight, some business owners were seen carrying guns to protect their stores from looters they thought would return to the area despite Sunday night’s curfew.